open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

 - ID and DID
 - Type and a name (without wildcards)

 Note however that, unlike references, selectors are not resolved to specific IDs during the apply process.
-Whether a reasource matches a selector is determined repeatedly during controller operations, so resources can start and stop matching selector criteria after the initial application of a resource containing the selector.
+Whether a resource matches a selector is determined repeatedly during controller operations, so resources can start and stop matching selector criteria after the initial application of a resource containing the selector.

 ### Ownership